What is Channel Stuffing?

-Channel stuffing is a deceptive and illegal practice by means of which a company or a business forces more products, than could be sold, into its distribution channel such that it inflates the sales for that product.
-Such tactics, although considered malpractice, are used to achieve short-term sales objectives that can be detrimental to the business in the longer run.
+Channel stuffing is a deceptive and illegal practice utilizing which a company or a business forces more products than could be sold into its distribution channel to inflate the sales for that product.
+Although considered malpractice, such tactics are used to achieve short-term sales objectives that can be detrimental to the business in the long run.

-Channel stuffing illegally helps in speeding up of sales to customers through the distribution network.
+Channel stuffing illegally helps speed up sales to customers through the distribution network.

 - Making more than the estimated number of units (products) as a sales target.

 - Overloading retailers and distributors with more products than could be sold.